chicio/chicio.github.io/src/posts/2023-12-30-advent-of-typescript-2023-rock-paper-scissors.md

     : GameStateToString<SomeoneWon<MovePlayerA, MovePlayerB>>;
 ```

-You can find the full solution and the test cases we saw before to verify the correctness of the
+You can find the full solution and the test cases we saw before to verify its correctness down below.
-solution down below.

 ```typescript
 type RockPaperScissors = '👊🏻' | '🖐🏾' | '✌🏽';